YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

                  keys: (
 		       {
 		           dat: "database_file with its absolute path";
-			   keys: "encrypted keyfile with its absolute path";
+			   key: "encrypted keyfile with its absolute path";
 		       }
 		 );
          }